flyingbluefish/PTABenEvalAAPass/README.md

 - EXPECTEDFAIL_NOALIAS
 - EXPECTEDFAIL_MAYALIAS

-In detail, see PTABen: https://github.com/unsw-corg/PTABen
+About test suite itself in detail, see PTABen: https://github.com/unsw-corg/PTABen

 To get .ll by compiling an PTABen test
 ```